 Fig. 8.
-The camera pose parameters in the presence of a significant corruption (road segmentation errors).
+Comparing the pose parameters when a significant occlusion occurs.
 The solid curves are obtained with the non corrupted images.
 The dotted curves are obtained when 20 frames of right images of the same sequence are artificially corrupted.
-The corruption is simulated by setting the vertical half of the right images to a fixed color.
-This corruption starts at frame 40 and ends at frame 60.
+The occlusion is simulated by setting the vertical half of the right images to a fixed color.
+This occlusion starts at frame 40 and ends at frame 60.